segmentio/segment-docs/src/connections/destinations/catalog/actions-metronome/index.md

 [Metronome](https://www.metronome.com){:target="_blank"} helps software companies launch, iterate, and scale their business models with billing infrastructure that works at any size and stage.
 With Metronome, your team can set up a world-class billing infrastructure with minimal time and investment.

-With [Metronome](https://www.metronome.com){:target="_blank"}, you can enable product-led growth with a consistent source of truth for usage and billing.
-You can also freely experiment with pricing and packaging and put iteration directly in the hands of your Product team.
+[Metronome](https://www.metronome.com){:target="_blank"} enables product-led growth with a consistent source of truth for use and billing.
+Freely experiment with pricing and packaging and put iteration directly in the hands of your Product team.

 ## Getting Started